20centcroak/github-cheatsheet/cheatsheet.md

     git branch -D featureFromFirstCommit
 >Deleted branch featureFromFirstCommit (was a0e0982).

 If regrets arose after this deletion it is possible to recreate a branch with the commit history.
 However, git manages a garbage process and we should ensure that these commits are still present in the object store.
+If not, commits are **definitely lost**.
-To check that,  the only thing is to know the commit ID of the last commit of this branch and see if it present in the reflog which indicates :
+To check that,  the only thing is to know the commit ID of the last commit of this branch and see if it present in the reflog which indicates the latest local changes:

     git reflog
 >6cf4f3a (HEAD -> featureZ) HEAD@{0}: checkout: moving from featureFromFirstCommit to featureZ